Note: Our power user Linux distros round-up has been fully updated. This feature was first published in May 2013.

 How we tested...

 All of the distros on our list have been around for a number of years, and indeed we’ve revised our appraisals of them over the course of several years.
 Over this period, they've each earned a large amount of kudos by offering unique perks or advantages over their peers, whether in terms of software management or ease of installation.

 All these distros are extremely stable and so our roundup isn't so much about performance as adaptability.
 We're looking for things that make them ideal for experienced Linux users who are tired of newbie-oriented distros and want to do more with their Linux machines.
 This is possible when you have great control over every aspect of the distro.

 Everything should be configurable and capable of being changed to your liking.
-The ideal distro for power users is one that encourages you to fiddle and tinker extensively with all the different aspects of the OS, and makes you work towards a perfect system.
+The ideal distro for power users is one that encourages tinkering extensively with all the different aspects of the OS, and makes you work towards a perfect system.
 Which hopefully, you’ll get in the end.